ganeshrvel/openmtp/README.md

 - *Prettier* is used for maintaining code standards.

 ### Configurations
-- *config/env/env.dev.js* and *config/env/env.prod.js* contains the PORT number of the app.
+- *config/env/env.dev.js* and *config/env/env.prod.js* contain the PORT number of the app.
 - *config/dev-app-update.yml* file holds the GitHub repo variables required by *electron-updater*.
 - *config/google-analytics-key.js* file contains the Google Analytics Tracking ID.
 - *package.json* **build.publish** object holds the values for publishing the packaged application.